cloudfoundry-community/swift-buildpack/README.md

 web: <executable_name>
 ```

-If instead of the `Procfile`, you are using the `command` attribute in your application's `manifest.yml` file, then the entry for the `command` is simplified to:
+If instead of the `Procfile`, you are using the `command` attribute in your application's `manifest.yml` file, then the entry for the `command` attribute is simplified to:

 ```
 command: <executable_name>